Youssup/BetterCalendar/README.md

 # BetterCalendar

 ### This is Better Calendar!
 A program that connects to your Google Calendar, designed to make your scheduling experience as easy as possible.
-It automatically sets reminders for upcoming events, so you never have to worry about when you shoud leave for your next appointment.
+It automatically sets reminders for upcoming events, so you never have to worry about when you should leave for your next appointment.

 ## Why?
  As a commuter in college, I always worried about being late to class.
 I constantly calculated in my head how much time it would take for me to get to school and when I needed to leave to make it on time.
 It stressed me out in the morning and I couldn't account for traffic.